open-telemetry/opentelemetry-ruby-contrib/instrumentation/aws_lambda/README.md

 ## Usage

-From Lambda Layer side, create the wrapper.
-More information can be found in https://github.com/open-telemetry/opentelemetry-lambda
+From the Lambda Layer side, create the wrapper.
+More information can be found at https://github.com/open-telemetry/opentelemetry-lambda
 ```ruby
 require 'opentelemetry/sdk'
 require 'opentelemetry/instrumentation/all'